United We Dream and the National Immigration Law Center created the following answers to frequently asked questions.

 - You must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and must not otherwise pose a threat to national security or public safety.

-However, before you submit a renewal application more than 150 days before your DACA expires, we urge you to speak with an attorney or an Accredited Representative to discuss the benefits and risks of applying early.
+However, before you submit a renewal application more than 150 days before your DACA expires, we urge you to speak with an attorney or an accredited representative to discuss the benefits and risks of applying early.
 We suggest that you consider these issues:

 If you decide to go ahead and apply now, we recommend doing so as soon as possible.
 Future developments in DACA-related court cases may make it harder or impossible to renew DACA.
+Information about the status of DACA-related court cases and how decisions and orders in these cases affect the DACA program is available at www.nilc.org/daca-litigation-timeline/ and www.nilc.org/daca/ (look under the Litigation tab).

-To prepare to apply for DACA renewal:
+To prepare to apply to renew your DACA:

 If your DACA expired, you can request to renew your DACA but you must fill out an initial application.
 If you had DACA and your DACA issuance was cut short by DHS (meaning DHS terminated your DACA), you can renew your DACA, but you have to fill out an initial DACA application.
 Information about the requirements and process for an initial application is available at www.nilc.org/faqdeferredactionyouth/ Be sure to include the date your DACA expired on Part 1 of the Form I-821D.